RevaSharma/pa-tree-selector/README.md

 Helps select trees native to Pennsylvania.

-## How to use
+## Setup

+1. Download this project to your computer.
+2. Open the project folder with Visual Studio Code.
-1. Open `index.html` in a web browser.
+3. View `index.html` in a web browser using the Live Preview extension.
-2. Use the dropdown to select a tree and see its information.

 ## Project structure